 "Well he's my friend and I'm always going to support him and protect him," said Hermione fiercely.

 "And that's exactly what I'm doing for my friends.
-Just because it's Pansy, doesn't mean she's any less important," snapped Draco.
+Pansy isn't any less important because she's in Slytherin or because you don't like her," snapped Draco.

-"If Potter doesn't get expelled for what he did, I won't get expelled either," said Draco calmly.
+"If Potter doesn't get expelled for what he did, I can't get expelled either," said Draco calmly.
 There was another brief pause as Hermione shook her head and contemplated what to say next.

-"He's my best friend, if you hate him you indirectly hate me-"
+"He's my best friend, if you hate him then you indirectly hate me."

 "You hate Pansy and she's my best friend, I don't hold that against you," said Draco in frustration.

-"It's an emotion just like happiness, everyone feels it regardless of whether they want to or not-"
+"It's an emotion just like happiness, everyone feels it regardless of whether they want to or not," Draco scoffed.

 "Don't laugh!
 This isn't funny," Hermione continued irritably.